 Ans.
 You can start the answer by saying it’s a basic definition like, ”A business analyst is a person who assesses business problems and comes up with technological solutions.
 He/she acts as a link between business operation and IT.”

 Ques.2.
 How do you see yourself as a fit for the role?

 Ans.
-A business analyst should be a great communicator, should have an analytical mind, critical thinking, and comes with innovative solutions.
+A business analyst should be a great communicator.
+He should have an analytical mind, critical thinking, and should come with innovative solutions.
 So try to explain all this by giving real-life examples of how in different situations you have reflected these qualities.
 Be expressive and a good conversationalist.

 Ques.3.
 What should be the key skills to be a great analyst?

 Ans.
 Good communication skills, strategic approach, critical thinking, problem solver, analytical skills, leadership skills, a good diplomat, technical proficiency.
 Just explain why these roles are needed very briefly.